 Chemotherapy uses medicines to destroy cancer cells.
 The medicines target fast-growing cells, which include cancer cells.
 Chemotherapy is used on its own or in combination with other types of treatment.

 Chemotherapy is given in cycles.
 This allows time for the healthy cells to recover between treatments.
-Cycles may last 2–4 weeks each, and your child will need multiple cycles of chemotherapy.
+Cycles may last 2 to 4 weeks each.
+Your child will need several cycles of chemotherapy.

 Types of chemotherapy

 There are many different types of chemotherapy medicines.
 Most children have combinations of different medicines.
 This is so the cancer cells don’t become resistant to 1 or 2 medicines – they all work together.

 Chemotherapy can be given in different ways, depending on the medicine: